wp-valkyrie/valkyrie/README.md

 ```

 ### Forms
-The WP-Core comes with a basic Form-Builder which is meant for usage within the Admin-Panel
+The Valkyrie-Core comes with a basic Form-Builder which is meant for usage within the Admin-Panel
 in meta-boxes, admin-pages and widgets.
 ```php
 use Core\Form;